Saturday, September 28, 2024

 Elon Musk's response to Taylor Swift says it all

 Kamala Harris finally got her all-important endorsement from Taylor Swift.
 I know it's a sad reflection of modern society, but Ms. Swift - like it or not, and whether she likes it or not - has an iron-clad grip over the beliefs and opinions of millions of Swifties.
 Arguably, it is the next thing to a cult, one of the largest and most influential in recent history.
-So, what she says makes a difference.
+But, what she says makes a difference.

-What she said was: "I will be casting my vote for Kamala Harris and Tim Walz in the 2024 Presidential Election.
+What she actually said was: "I will be casting my vote for Kamala Harris and Tim Walz in the 2024 Presidential Election.
 I'm voting for @kamalaharris because she fights for the rights and causes I believe need a warrior to champion them.
 I think she is a steady-handed, gifted leader and I believe we can accomplish so much more in this country if we are led by calm and not chaos."

 A clear, reasoned assessment if ever I saw one.
 And, in a nod to Trump's running mate, JD Vance, she signed off as "Childless Cat Lady", complete with a photo of her and her cat.